+Proximity card readers have been installed at the entrance to each campus building.
+Due to the pandemic, all campus buildings are locked and require a MMA ID for entrance.
 In Curtis Hall, proximity card readers, door-prop alarms, and motion activated cameras have been installed at each entrance providing secured access to this residence hall.
-Residents of Curtis Hall may use their ID cards to grant them access to the building through all exterior doors from 6:00 am to 11:00 pm Monday through Friday and from 8:00 am to 11:00 pm on Saturday and Sunday.
-After 11:00 pm, their ID cards grant them access to Curtis Hall through the main entrance only.
 The Curtis Hall front desk is located at the main entrance of the building and is staffed by Residential Life personnel seven days a week during the academic year, Monday through Friday from 8:00 am to 1:00 am and Saturday and Sunday from 8:30 am to 1:00 am.
 Campus Safety staffs the front desk from 1:00 am to 6:00 am when not responding to calls on campus.
 All other MMA students are given access to Curtis Hall during regular business hours, Monday through Friday from 8:30 am to 4:30 pm through the main entrance only.

 Employees who have an office in Curtis Hall, provide a service to the residents, or have legitimate business needs, are given access to the building through their ID card.
 All other employees are given access to Curtis Hall through the main entrance during normal business hours.

 Proximity card readers and door-prop alarms have been installed at each entrance to both Commons apartment-style residential buildings.
 The exterior doors are locked twenty four hours a day, seven days a week.
 Only students living in these buildings and certain MMA employees have access to these buildings through their MMA ID card.
-Proximity card readers were added to the Alfond Student Center so students could have access to common areas after hours and on-weekends.
-Certain employees with a need to access these areas also have card access during these times.